Peluboy/lendsqr-fe-test/README.md

 - phone

 ## Styling
-- **Styled Components**: Used for component-level styling to keep styles modular and scoped.
+- **CSS Modules**: Used for component-level styling to keep styles modular and scoped.
 - **SCSS**: Employed for global styles and complex styling requirements that are shared across multiple components.

 ## Responsiveness